 - i.
-Local parks are to be provided in accordance with the following criteria: - be situated so that each dwelling is within a 400m radius of a local park;

-- be situated on land that is readily accessible to the surrounding dwellings and be physically connected to the pathway network; - contain a minimum usable park area of 2000m; - be designed and located so as to maximise street frontage and encourage natural surveillance from surrounding residents; - be equipped with play equipment and/or park furniture; - provide shade cover over all play equipment; and - include soft-fall under all play equipment in accordance with the relevant Australian Standards. - Contain infrastructure as specified in Appendix F.
+Local parks are to be provided in accordance with the following criteria: - be situated so that each dwelling is within a 400m radius of a local park; - be situated on land that is readily accessible to the surrounding dwellings and be physically connected to the pathway network; - contain a minimum usable park area of 2000m2; - be designed and located so as to maximise street frontage and encourage natural surveillance from surrounding residents; - be equipped with play equipment and/or park furniture; - provide shade cover over all play equipment; and - include soft-fall under all play equipment in accordance with the relevant Australian Standards.